 The minutes are records of what occurs at a meeting.
 They should be brief, factual, and objective.
-They serve as a reminder of the subjects previously discussed and ensure that pending items or referred questions are not forgotten (Please see Appendix for a sample format).
+They serve as a reminder of the subjects previously discussed and ensure that pending items or referred questions are not forgotten (See Appendix E for a sample format).
 Minutes are significant for the following reasons: